transcriptaze/snyth/documentation/guide.md

 at the extremes where the adjustment range is also the smallest - to accomodate this, the eccentricity can be set approximately to the desired value usin the _ε_ control and then tweaked using the more sensitive _𝗌_ control.

+_ctrl-click_ resets the control to 0.

 ### _sensitivity_ (𝗌)

 <img align="left" width="48" height="48" src="images/s.png"> The _𝗌_ control is the fine adjustment control for
 the eccentricity of the shape being used as a generator.
 It adjusts the value set by the _ε_ control but has a smaller range for the same range of motion.

+_ctrl-click_ resets the control to the midpoint.

 ### _rotation_ (𝜃)